From all of us at The Trapshooting Academy, we wish you a brilliant Holiday Season!

 But, hey, that’s how teams are built, isn’t it?
 Not that our team needed more building, we were doing great before 🙂

 Anyhow, that’s how we’ll probably remember our first Summer Games: as the Flooded Games!

-And what you know?
+And what do you know?
 By the time everyone pulled in and our grounds were ‘steppable’ again even the sun started to shine above us!
 Saved again by Matthew!

 With all the excitement we couldn’t really start when we had planned but nobody was in a real rush, so we proceeded nicely to shoot the first event – 50 singles.
-We had 4 full squads, 3 of the LTS athletes and 1 of our supporters, friends, or parents.
-The forecast kept most of non-LTS trapshooters away from the range, and it wasn’t much we could do about that.
+We had 4 full squads, 3 of the LTS athletes, and 1 of our supporters, friends, or parents.
+The forecast kept most the non-LTS trapshooters away from the range, and it wasn’t much we could do about that.
 The second event went by as smoothly as the first one – with the non-LTS athletes having probably their most fun, as almost none of them ever shot handicap!

 And now, with the competition well behind us, we could continue the fun.
-And so we did: first we had our hat ceremony for all the first 25 and first 50, followed by the trophies and awards ceremony.
+And so we did: first, we had our hat ceremony for all the first 25 and first 50, followed by the trophies and awards ceremony.
 We cut the cake for our coach (no, I did not take pictures of the cake when I made it so I cannot show you the beauty!), we presented the 8 trophies and the 2 special awards.
 I can tell you none of the winners expected to win (maybe Phil had a slight idea) and you could see the surprise on their faces.

 Ok, Ok, no more suspense, here is the list:

 - Open 3rd – Dorin Stanciu (with his personal best in singles, shot with his duck shotgun!)

 - LTS Champion: Phil MacDonald